unicode-org/message-format-wg/spec/formatting.md

 It takes as arguments a resolved _selector_ value `rv` and a list of string keys `keys`, and returns a list of string keys in preferential order.
-The returned list must only contain unique elements of the input list `keys`, and it may be empty.
+The returned list must only contain unique elements of the input list `keys`, and it MAY be empty.
 The most preferred key is first, with the rest sorted by decreasing preference.

 ### Filter Variants